 Therefore, the Knowledge Foundation sees the inclusion of a relevant gender equality perspective as a part of the continuously ongoing work to ensure and strengthen quality, renewal, and relevance of funded projects.

-Gender equality perspective in the design and content of projects
+Gender equality perspective in the project’s scientific content in the desgin of projects

-A gender equality perspective in the design and content of projects means that gender and sex – when relevant – are parts of the project’s design and implementation.
+A gender equality perspective in the project’s scientific content and in the design of projects means that gender and sex – when relevant – are parts of the project’s design and implementation.
 This perspective is systematically and actively maintained throughout the project, without necessarily being the main focus of the project.
-To include perspectives of sex and gender in the design and content means to include both social as well as biological aspects of sex and gender in, for example, the project’s methods, selection, analyses, and results.
+To include perspectives of sex and gender in the design and scientific content means to include both social as well as biological aspects of sex and gender in, for example, the project’s methods, selection, analyses, and results.

 The Knowledge Foundation funds projects within all subject areas, and prerequisites and approaches between them differs.
-In applications to the Foundation, the project manager must therefore provide an appropriate account for whether a sex and gender perspective is relevant in the design and content of the specific project, and if so, in what way this is included.
+In applications to the Foundation, the project manager must therefore provide an appropriate account for whether a sex and gender perspective is relevant in the project’s scientific content and in the design of the specific project, and if so, in what way this is included.
 In the programmes’ call texts, this gender equality perspective is highlighted under the assessment criterion Scientific quality.

 Gender equality perspective in the project organisation